CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Test smart contracts comprehensively', 'unit tests, integration tests, and mainnet forking', names specific tools (Hardhat and Foundry), and mentions specific use cases like 'validating DeFi protocols'.
+Lists multiple specific concrete actions: 'Test smart contracts comprehensively using Hardhat and Foundry with unit tests, integration tests, and mainnet forking.'
+This names specific tools (Hardhat, Foundry), test types (unit, integration), and techniques (mainnet forking).

 3 / 3